 If you feel the accident was not your fault, or even if you are not sure, you should speak to a car accident lawyer or car accident solicitor at the earliest opportunity.
 Your solicitor is an expert on how a judge would attribute blame according to motoring law.
 Many accidents are surprisingly common allowing for confident predictions to be made on liability.
 A solicitor will also assist you in getting together all the information you need to make a claim against the other party, typically on a no-win no-fee basis.

 Car injury claims

 The amount you can claim for your injuries depends on the type of injury and how long it takes to recover from it.
-You can use an accident at work compensation calculator to estimate how much you are entitled to.

 Your specialist car accident lawyer or solicitor will arrange for you to be examined by an independent medical expert who will prepare a report on your injuries.
 You may need more than one report depending on the nature of your injury.

 As detailed above the Government is proposing changes to abolish or reduce compensation for soft tissue injuries or “whiplash” injuries.
 There is a suggestion that a “minor” injury should attract an award of £400 with £25 added for any psychological damage.